chef-training/chef-preflight-intermediate/README.md

 # Instructions

 ## On Windows
-1. download or clone the chef-preflight-unix-essentials repository locally
+1. download or clone the chef-preflight-intermediate repository locally
 2. open powershell as administrator
-3. navigate to the chef-preflight-unix-essentials folder
+3. navigate to the chef-preflight-intermediate folder
 4. execute `./windows_preflight.ps1`
 5. execute `./http_preflight.ps1`
 6. forward the preflight_results file to our team
 7. address any issues

 ## On Linux/OSX
-1. download or clone the chef-preflight-unix-essentials repository locally
+1. download or clone the chef-preflight-intermediate repository locally
 2. open term or shell
-3. navigate to the chef-preflight-unix-essentials folder
+3. navigate to the chef-preflight-intermediate folder
   * execute `./osx_preflight.sh` on a mac
   * execute `./unix_preflight.sh` on linux
 4. forward the preflight_results file to our team